mturk/svcbatch/README.md

 API requires that this number must be larger then `127` and lower then `255`.

-By default log rotation will be executed each 30 days unles **-r [rule]** option is defined by internal watchdog thread.
+By default log rotation will be executed each 90 days unles **-r [rule]** option is defined by internal watchdog thread.

+Users can disable log rotation by adding **-r 0** option.
+In that case SvcBatch.log file will be be created or opened for append if already present.

 ## Command Line Options